 Instructor: Tanya Downing

-Email (the best and fastest way to reach me): email@example.com (Except for weekends and holidays, email turn around is 24 hours.)
+Email (the best and fastest way to reach me): firstname.lastname@example.org (Except for exceptionally busy times in the semester, email turn around is 24 hours.)

 Phone: (805)776-3056 (accepts texts)

 Office hours: Room 4314 on San Luis Obispo campus

 1. Go to Cuesta's distance education support materials page.
 You can access Cuesta's distance education support materials here.

 2. View the FAQ and FAQ-Technical pages which provide some assistance with the technical side of distance education (for ex. suggested minimum system requirements, how to get technical assistance, etc.) Be certain that you have the minimum technological requirements for this mode of learning.